BruceHad/VAT-Partial-Exemption/docs/problem.md

 _Taxable Input Tax_ is tax paid on Inputs that relate to Taxable **Outputs**.
 This is normally recoverable.

 Conversely, _Exempt Input Tax_ is tax paid on Inputs that relate to Exempt **Outputs**.
-These are not normally recoverable.
+This is not normally recoverable.

 _Residual Input Tax_ is tax paid on Inputs that relate to both Taxable and Exempt supplies or on general business overheads.
 Generally only a portion of this is recoverable.